-The Google Grants program is a unique opportunity for nonprofit organizations to enter the world of digital advertising without blowing the marketing budget.
+The Google Ad Grant program is a unique opportunity for nonprofit organizations to enter the world of digital advertising without blowing the marketing budget.
 Any qualifying nonprofit can advertise for free on Google’s platform, but many nonprofits jumping straight in suddenly find themselves in over their heads.

-Make sure your nonprofit is ready for the Google Grant by checking off these 5 items.
+If you’re getting started with the Google Ad Grant.
+Make sure your nonprofit is ready by checking off these 5 items.

 1. Your organization is eligible